githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

 4. Configuring Action triggers and type of triggers
 5. About Job strategies
 6. Adding a status badge for a workflow

-:bookmark: The following instructions will take on the assumption that you will be completing the steps on the GitHub UI.
-Feel free to use the terminal or any other GUIs you are comfortable with.

-# Workflow 1: Steps to set up CI workflow

 ## Fork actions-workshop repository